rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: If you go back to the Intl.ListFormat slide, what does this last example do?

 ZB: We have an Intl formatter which is Intl.NumberFormat.
 And you can also override `toLocaleString`.
-This formatter could also be the same for arrays
+This formatter could also be the same for arrays.

 WH: What will it do on an empty array?

-ZB: Return an empty string (like it does now)
+ZB: Return an empty string (like it does now).

 AWB: The fact that is extending `toLocaleString` in places *should* be noted, but ...
 I guess I'm interested in the background of this feature in terms of its usefulness.
 Are there other internationzliation packages that have this thing.